delatbabel/contacts/README.md

 This has been ported across from an old Laravel 3 package that handled contact management inside an e-commerce system of sorts.

+## Data Structures

+Base Tables:

+* addresses
+* companies
+* contacts

+Relations:

+* companies many:many addresses
+* contacts many:many addresses
+* companies 1:many contacts
+* contacts many:many categories (from delatbabel/nestedcategories)
+* companies many:many categories

+The many:many pivot tables on addresses have start_date and end_date fields so that past and current addresses can be stored if required.